Kewejuankenobie/kewetext/README.md

 ## License

-This project is distrubuted under the BSD-2 Clause license.
+This project is distributed under the BSD-2 Clause license.